metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - DONE:cutting it down to size
 - TODO:updating some of the methods talk
 - TODO:bringing in some of the new queries and diagrams I've done
-- TODO:adding a few notes on the massive ddos
+- DONE:adding a few notes on the massive ddos
 - DONE: work out a good title
 - DONE: check out recent jcultecon papers -- the virtual si on digital is good starting point http://explore.tandfonline.com/page/ah/journal-of-cultural-economy-digital-world; should refer to articles by Marres & Fish, and possibly some of the stuff on markets; e.g. Callon or Deville on attachments?
 - Did a search on number, which led to quite a lot of results, but nothing related particularly to the re-counting work I'm proposing.
 How can I narrow this down?
 If this was a contribution to STS, then how would keep the method stuff.
 But JCE, it seems like the attachment, affective, re-counting, etc ideas would be better.
 In that case, however, where does the counting work I suggest fit?
 Is counting a method we should adopt more?